johnniewalker/xandria/README.md

  Keep everything in the master and use GitHub pull requests to merge changes from multiple contributors.

-See: https://help.github.com/articles/using-pull-requests -- Fork and Pull Model
+See: https://help.github.com/articles/using-pull-requests -- Fork & Pull Model

 ### Project Home